alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 * **Part 3:** [Shared Element Transitions In-Depth][part3]
 * **Part 4:** Activity & Fragment Transition Examples (_coming soon!_)

-While these posts will focus mainly on Activity transitions, note that most of the information presented will also apply to Fragment transitions as well, with only some minor differences.
-I'll do my best to point out these differences as they are encountered in the posts!

-Let's begin by defining the term through an example.
+We begin by summarizing what we learned about content transitions in [part 1][part1] and illustrating how they can be used to achieve smooth, seamless animations in Android Lollipop.

-### What are Shared Element Transitions?
+### What is a Shared Element Transition?

 <!--morestart-->

-Shared element transitions allow us to perform animations on "shared elements" that two activities have in common during an Activity Transition, giving the user the illusion that the shared element is being animated across activity boundaries.
-For example, if two activities have the same image in different positions and sizes, the `ChangeImageTransform` shared element transition can translate and scale the image smoothly between these activities.
-Shared element transitions give us the opportunity to create visual connections between transition states through persisting elements, as illustrated in **Figure 3.1**.
+A _shared element transition_ determines how the shared views&mdash;also called _hero views_&mdash;are animated between scenes during an Activity or Fragment transition.
+In accordance with Google's new [Material Design][MaterialDesignMeaningfulTransitions] language, shared elements add visual continuity as the user switches between application screens, allowing the user to clearly understand where their attention should be focuseda throughout the duration of the transition.
+Beginning with Android Lollipop, shared element transitions can be set programatically by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods:<sup><a href="#footnote1" id="ref1">1</a></sup>

+* `setSharedElementEnterTransition()` - `B`'s shared element transition animates shared views from their starting positions in `A` to their resting positions in `B`.
+* `setSharedElementReturnTransition()` - `B`'s shared element transition animates shared views from their starting positions in `B` to their resting positions in `A`.

 <!--more-->